dotkernel/dotkernel/docs/Getting-Started/Installing-DotKernel-3-Frontend.md

 > If you never used composer before make sure you read the [`Composer Basic Usage`](https://getcomposer.org/doc/01-basic-usage.md) section in Composer's documentation

-## Choose a destination path for DotKernel3 Frontend installation
+## Choose a destination path for DotKernel 3 Frontend installation
 Example:
 * absolute path `/var/www/dk3`
 * or relative path `dk3` (equivalent with `./dk3`)